team-mayes/atesa/docs/example_study.rst

 We have illustrated a full workflow with ATESA, beginning with only a SMILES string and definitions for two stable states, and ending with a validated reaction mechanism and full free energy profile.
 This same workflow can be adapted with minimal changes for almost any rare event you may want to study.
 To summarize what was described above, the primary changes that would have to be made are simply:

-- Replacing the Amber input files in the specified *input_files* directory with ones appropriate for the desired simulations;
+- Replacing the Amber input files in the specified ``path_to_input_files`` directory with ones appropriate for the desired simulations;

-- Identifying appropriate definitions for the desired stable states to use for *commit_fwd* and *commit_bwd*; and
+- Identifying appropriate definitions for the desired stable states to use for ``commit_fwd`` and ``commit_bwd``; and

 - Modifying the configuration file's :ref:`BatchTemplateSettings` to make efficient use of available computational resources when running the desired simulations.

 Also note that although we studied a single-step reaction here, ATESA can also be used for multi-step reactions.
-Simply set *commit_bwd* to identify the reactant state and *commit_fwd* to the first stable intermediate, and perform the workflow as above; then repeat with *commit_bwd* set to the first stable intermediate and *commit_fwd* set to the second stable intermediate (if any) and repeat; and so on, until the products state is reached.
+Simply set ``commit_bwd`` to identify the reactant state and ``commit_fwd`` to the first stable intermediate, and perform the workflow as above; then repeat with ``commit_bwd`` set to the first stable intermediate and *commit_fwd* set to the second stable intermediate (if any) and repeat; and so on, until the products state is reached.
 The resulting free energy profiles from each step can be stitched together to obtain the full reaction energy pathway.